nReus/ZZZ-McD-Collab-Files/readme.md

-This is the raw Unity cache files for the Zenless Zone Zero x McDonald's BFF Collab.
+These are the raw Unity cache files for the Zenless Zone Zero x McDonald's BFF Collab.

 All files have been downloaded and extracted by akaisdev.
 If you do end up using these specific files for mods or MMD, you should obviously credit MiHoYo, but I also ask you to credit me too.
 It was a headache to figure out how to grab these.